ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 The last three columns in Figure 4 highlight the price differences between the minimum-maximum price found, respectively, and in the case of MCTS, also between the minimum and default price.
 In the case of the MCTS algorithm, it can be seen that the minimum price found with the randomness component did not differ by more than ~5% from the price without the randomness component, and in three cases the price found by default is equal to the lowest price found based on randomness.
 The given figure also shows that when filling out the SA model, the difference between the minimum and maximum price can be quite large, which is why it is necessary to fill in the model repeatedly to find the most favourable solution.

 ### Technical Architecture
-*Please describe the technical architecture (e.g, presented graphically, where the technical solution integration with the existing system can also be seen).*

 Figure 5 of the architecture of the technical solution.
 Data tables are marked in blue, software components in red, data objects (inputs/outputs) in yellow.